thoughtbot/guides/product-management/trello/README.md

 ![Current](http://f.cl.ly/items/3H3i1M0Q1G1s2V3I433S/Screen%20Shot%202013-02-25%20at%209.08.22%20AM.png)

-The goal of the Product Roadmap board is to provide a potential long-term vision for the product and organize major features, marketing initiatives, and other milestones.

-The goal of the Product Design board is to keep the team focused on solving problems and thinking from the user's perspective.

-The goal of the Bugs board is to keep track of bugs that are out of scope for the current week.

-The goal of the Engineering & Refactoring board is to keep track of bugs that are out of scope for the current week.

 Cards from Product Design, Bugs, Engineering boards are pulled into the Next Up list on the Current board as described in the "Weekly Product Meeting" section below.